Webinars

 Accreditation Information

-Physicians: The Association of Reproductive Health Professionals is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.
-ARHP designates this educational activity for a maximum of 1 AMA PRA Category 1 CreditTM.
+Physicians: The Association of Reproductive Health Professionals is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+ARHP designates this internet enduring material for a maximum of 1.0 AMA PRA Category 1 CreditTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Nurse Practitioners and Nurses: This educational activity has been approved by the Continuing Education Approval Program of the National Association of Nurse Practitioners in Women's Health for up to 1.0 contact hours, including up to 0.5 pharmacology hour.
-Credit can be applied toward the nursing continuing requirements of most professional organizations and State Boards of Nursing.
+Nurse Practitioners and Nurses: This activity has been approved by the Continuing Education Approval Program of the National Association of Nurse Practitioners in Women’s Health for up to 1.0 contact hours, including up to 0.5 pharmacology hours.
+Credit can be applied toward the nursing continuing education requirements of most professional organizations and State Boards of Nursing.

 Others: A certificate of attendance will be issued indicating that this activity is accredited for 1 hour of AMA PRA Category 1 CreditTM.